School-of-Code-HQ/pt_week-1/README.md

 ### This Weeks Objectives

-- Get comfortable in our coding environment
+- Get comfortable in our coding environment.
-- Build our first website
+- Build our first website.
-- Host that website using netlify
+- Host that website using netlify.

 ## Weekly Journey